ahan-nz/API-Project-Wedding-Planner/README.md

 * MongoDB.
 (2023).
 What Does ACID Compliance Mean? | An Introduction. [online] Available at: https://www.mongodb.com/databases/acid-compliance#:~:text=Well%2C%20ACID%20stands%20for%20atomicity.

 * Dhruv, S. (2019).
 Pros and Cons of using PostgreSQL for Application Development. [online] Aalpha.
-Available at: https://www.aalpha.net/blog/pros-and-cons-of-using-postgresql-for-application-development/.
+Available at: https://www.aalpha.net/blog/pros-and-cons-of-using-postgresql-for-application-development.

 * LinkedIn.
 (2023).
-What are the benefits and drawbacks of using ORM for complex queries and aggregations? [online] Available at: https://www.linkedin.com/advice/0/what-benefits-drawbacks-using-orm-complex-queries#:~:text=One%20of%20the%20main%20benefits/.
+What are the benefits and drawbacks of using ORM for complex queries and aggregations? [online] Available at: https://www.linkedin.com/advice/0/what-benefits-drawbacks-using-orm-complex-queries#:~:text=One%20of%20the%20main%20benefits.

 * Tuama, D.Ó.
 (2022).
 Object Relational Mapping: What is an ORM? [online] Code Institute Global.
-Available at: https://codeinstitute.net/global/blog/object-relational-mapping/.
+Available at: https://codeinstitute.net/global/blog/object-relational-mapping.

 * Abba, I.V.
 (2022).
 What is an ORM – The Meaning of Object Relational Mapping Database Tools. [online] freeCodeCamp.org.
+Available at: https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools.

+* TutorialsPoint. (n.d.).
+SQLAlchemy Tutorial. [online] Available at: https://www.tutorialspoint.com/sqlalchemy/index.html.

+* Mwaura.
+(2021).
+Object validation and conversion with Marshmallow in Python. [online] Available at: https://circleci.com/blog/object-validation-and-conversion-with-marshamallow.

+* Psycopg.
+(2021).
+Psycopg – PostgreSQL database adapter for Python — Psycopg 2.9.6 documentation. [online] Available at: https://www.psycopg.org/docs/index.html.

-Available at: https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools/.
+* PyPI.
+(2023). python-dotenv. [online] Available at: https://pypi.org/project/python-dotenv/#getting-started.

+* GeeksforGeeks.
+(2023).
+Password Hashing with Bcrypt in Flask. [online] Available at: https://www.geeksforgeeks.org/password-hashing-with-bcrypt-in-flask.

+* Flask-JWT-Extended. (n.d.).
+Basic Usage — flask-jwt-extended 4.5.2 documentation. [online] Available at: https://flask-jwt-extended.readthedocs.io/en/stable/basic_usage.html.